 Please check rates and details directly with the companies in question if you need more recent info.

 |1798||discovered during the construction of the road from Schweina to Altenstein.|

-|19th cty||The Dukes of Meiningen organize concerts and Illuminationen (illuminations) for selected guests.|
+|19th century||The dukes of Meiningen organize concerts and Illuminationen (illuminations) for selected guests.|

-|1951||start of exploration and development of the cave by the Natur- und Heimatfreunde from Schweina.|
+|01-APR-1951||start of exploration and development of the cave by the Friends of Nature and Local History of Schweina.|

 |1984||exhibition about the genesis of the cave inside the cave opened.|